michael-steinert/PromptEngineeringEssentials/README.md

 ```
 Solve the math problem 12 times 15 using different methods and find the most consistent answer.
 ```

+##### Tip for Self-Consistency Prompting

+- RLHF can be applied to Self-consistency Prompting to refine the Selection and Weighting of Reasoning Paths based on Human Feedback, ensuring that the most accurate and aligned Results are achieved.

 #### Tree of Thoughts